 Southern Oregon Coast Road Trip

-Very different from the Northern Oregon Coast, interested visitors can continue driving south on the Hwy 101 on a Southern Oregon Road Trip.
-Featuring more rugged nature, secluded beaches and fewer crowds, top destinations are Coos Bay, Bandon, Cape Blanco Lighthouse and Gold Beach.
+Very different from the Central and Northern Oregon Coast, the Southern Coast can easily be added to your Oregon trip planner.
+From Florence, interested visitors can continue driving south on the Hwy 101 on a Southern Oregon Road Trip, which features more rugged nature, secluded beaches and fewer crowds.
+Top South Oregon Coast tourist attractions and destinations are Coos Bay, Bandon, Cape Blanco Lighthouse and Gold Beach.

 Oregon To California Road Trip

 An ideal two-week West Coast road trip, visitors can make their way from Portland to San Francisco.
 On an Oregon to San Francisco road trip, highlights include Redwoods State Park, Avenue of the Giants, Fort Bragg and wine country.
-For tips on what to see and where to stay in SF, use our San Francisco Itinerary and if you’re continuing along the coast read our California Highway 1 Itinerary!
+For tips on what to see and where to stay in SF, use our San Francisco Itinerary.
+If you’re continuing further south on the California coast read our California Highway 1 Itinerary for a perfect West Coast road trip planner.

 Oregon To Washington Coast Road Trip